steveyoungqa/StageCoachMTicket/README.md

 Clone this Repo you are reading

-Open a Terminal: git clone https://github.com/steveyoungqa/cucumberJavaTemplate.git
+Open a Terminal: git clone https://github.com/steveyoungqa/appiumTemplate

 Run the Tests locally

 Open the cucumberJavaTemplate project in the IDE of your choice and open the jave folder and open the file TestRunner

-Right click on the file and choose Run TestRunner and a Chrome browser should open and run through the BBCFootball.feature file tests
+Right click on the file and choose Run TestRunner and a Chrome browser should open and run through the MTicket.feature file tests

 **PC:**